chadilaksono/exercise/README.md

 # exercise
-An HTML/CSS mockup, sketched with Sketch 3.
-Made for Chrome and Safari only.
+A simple HTML/CSS mockup, sketched with Sketch 3.
+Viewable in Chrome and Safari only.